fingerprintjs/fingerprintjs/CONTRIBUTING.md

 Contributing to FingerprintJS2
 ==============================

-# IF YOU WANT TO ASK A QUESTION - USE GITTER.IM!!!!!!!!!!!!!!!!
+# IF YOU WANT TO ASK A QUESTION - USE GITTER.IM OR STACKOVERFLOW.COM with fingerprintjs2 tag

+PLEASE :)

-ISSUES WITH QUESTIONS IN THEM WILL BE CLOSED W/OUT EXPLANATION!!!!!!!!!!!!
+ISSUES WITH QUESTIONS IN THEM WILL BE CLOSED W/OUT EXPLANATION!

 ## Found a bug?